eiwosstdma/eiwosstdma/README.md

 ## About me

-Hello everyone, I'm Otman, a self-taught software developper based in France, enthusiast about web technologies and programming related stuff.
+Hello, I'm self-taught web developper based near Paris in France. :fr:

-I enjoy a lot of things, since the begenning of the 2021, I just felt in love with NodeJs and its ecosystem.
-It's such an enjoyable tool to use, so I decided to specialize myself into NodeJs and everything related about the EcmaScript ecosystem.
-I do use Angular.
+Enthusiast about web technologies mostly, I specialised myself into the Node.js & Front-end Angular technologies.

 Beside that, I'm also trying to be proefficient with C++ because I would love to do some embedded stuff.